 A brief history

-Serious data breaches began nearly fifteen years ago as businesses began to digitize and store large databases online.
-The first major reported breach happen to internet giant AOL in 2004 when a list of 92 million usernames was stolen and sold by an AOL employee.
+Serious data breaches began nearly fifteen years ago as businesses transitioned to storing large databases online.
+In 2004, internet giant AOL faced the first major reported breach when an employee stole and sold a list of 92 million usernames.

-In recent weeks, the Mariott hotel chain has reported being the victim of a four-year-long breach, resulting in half a billion customer records being compromised.
-But that number pales in comparison to the truly massive breach of all three billion Yahoo! email accounts in 2013.
+In recent weeks, the Marriott hotel chain revealed a four-year-long breach that exposed half a billion customer records.
+However, this number is overshadowed by the massive breach of all three billion Yahoo! email accounts in 2013.

 Data breach methods